data-dependent/osrs-guides/2t_pisc_swordfish.md

 ### Every other ticking the rats

+NOTE HYGER HAS FOUND A BETTER METHOD TO DO THIS, WILL UPDATE THE GUIDE LATER.
+YOU CAN FIND IT IN THE IRON SKILLING METHODS DISCORD.

 Ultimately, we want the rats to be attacking us every other tick.
 To make this possible in a convenient way, we first make the rats horizontal.
 We run southward away from the coast, then run back in a way that avoids unobstructing the tile that the rat closest to us ends up on.

 <div style="text-align:center"><img src="https://i.imgur.com/gHLDgJN.gif" alt='Making the rats horizontal' width=500>